wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/identify-exceptions-with-connected-field-service/includes/3-detail-telemetry-storage.md

 ![Azure Storage endpoint](../media/1-ie-unit3.png)

 When you have additional endpoints, IoT Hub routes determine what messages go where.
-The events built-in endpoint only gets messages that aren't routed to other endpoints, unless you add an explicit rule.
+The event's built-in endpoint only gets messages that aren't routed to other endpoints, unless you add an explicit rule.
 The route can be filtered by using an [SQL-like language](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-query-language).

 For example, if you want to save a copy of every message to Azure Storage, both endpoints must get every message from the device.
 The following image shows what the IoT Hub routes will look like.